bcsepregi/db2haip/README.md

 # db2haip
 # db2 HADR – highly available virtual ip address manager script
+The concept is, that for each HADR pair we assign a virtual ip address, which is needed to be registered to DNS or clients' host files.
+The client applications connect to the virtual ip.
+The script – quite simple – checks if a server is a HADR Primary.
+If so it assigns the virtual ip to the host, if not, then it removes ip from the host.

-•	This settings must be implemented on both the primary and standby server.
+This settings must be implemented on both the primary and standby server.
 The settings need to be the very similar (or same in specific cases) on both the systems

+Steps to set up:

-•	Create a timer service at operating system level file path and name: /etc/system/system/db2haip.timer file content as below you may adjust the OnCalendar line to change the default every minute value to a longer one (00 means every minute)
+•	Create a timer service at operating system level (as root)
+- file path and name: /etc/system/system/db2haip.timer
+- file content as below
+- you may adjust the OnCalendar line to change the default every minute value to a longer one (00 means every minute)
 ```
 [Unit]
 Description=Timer service for the db2haip service